marimo-team/marimo/docs/guides/vscode.md

 ## Features

-- 🚀 Launch marimo from VSCode, in both "edit mode" and "run mode".
+- 🚀 Launch marimo from VS Code, in both "edit mode" and "run mode".
-- 💻 View the terminal output of marimo directly in VSCode.
+- 💻 View the terminal output of marimo directly in VS Code.
-- 🌐 View the marimo browser window directly in VSCode or in your default browser.
+- 🌐 View the marimo browser window directly in VS Code or in your default browser.

 ## Known Issues

-VSCode's embedded browser does not support all native browser features.
+VS Code's embedded browser does not support all native browser features.
 If you encounter any issues, try opening marimo in your default browser instead.
 For example, the embedded browser will not support PDF render, audio recording, or video recording.

 ## Extension Settings